ElderEphemera/instance-impl/README.md

   display :: (Show a, IsString str) => str display = fromString $ "<" ++ show self.x ++ "," ++ show self.y ++ ">"
 ```

+## Warning

+This is still pretty experimental, so things may not work as expected
+and the error messages can sometimes be pretty bad.
+Feel free to
+create an issue if something goes wrong.